-A random harmonic signal with adjustable correlation across components is defined for use as noise in the synthetic experiments.
+The synthetic CS noise is modeled as a random harmonic signal with adjustable correlation across harmonic components.
 The model allows controlled variation of the correlation level, reflecting the partial correlation typically observed in real noise.
 Formally, let $\proc{{\bar u}(n), n \in \mathbb{Z}}$ be a CS process where a scalar parameter $\beta$ controls whether all harmonics share the same amplitude variation over time or vary independently:

 where $\omega_p = \omega_0 p$.
 The frequency $\omega_0$ is a RV drawn from $2\pi \cdot \mathcal{U}(60, 150)$, and the phases $\phi_p$ are independently drawn from $\mathcal{U}(-\pi, \pi)$.
 The processes $\proc{{\bar b}(n)}$ and $\proc{{\bar c}_p(n)}$ are WSS and describe the temporal amplitude fluctuations.
 The amplitudes $d_p$ are independent RVs drawn from $\mathcal{U}(1, 10)$.
 Both $\proc{{\bar b}(n)}$ and $\proc{{\bar c}_p(n)}$ consist of independent Gaussian RVs distributed as $\mathcal{N}(0, 10)$ and lowpass filtered by a 4th order Butterworth filter with cutoff frequency $f_c = \SI{5}{\hertz}$.
 The parameter $\beta \in [0, 1]$ controls the correlation of the amplitude envelopes across components, where $\beta$ closer to 1 gives more spectral correlation.
 The spectral correlation is set to $\beta=0.8$ unless specified differently.
 The number of components is set to $P_u = 16$.